AtheMathmo/rusty-machine/README.md

 So this project is now going to be a machine learning crate for Rust.
 I began this project as a fun way to learn Rust and so there will be lots of things that need improving (I'm still not very familiar with LLVM).
 I hope that this crate will provide a number of standard out-the-box machine learning algorithms.

+#### Contributing

+I don't have a dedicated page for contributions right now as the project is still very small.
+Please feel free to fork, file issues, PRs and all that jazz.

 #### Help!

 I've probably introduced some bad practices as I've been learning Rust.
 If you have any suggestions for structure or optimization please let me know.

 ---